The next application deadline is Jan 30, 2025

 For a list of other scholarships specific to study abroad, please visit the Scholarships for Study Abroad for more information.

-To learn about the financial consequences for withdrawing from the program, please read the Withdrawal and Refund policy.
+To learn about the financial consequences of withdrawing from the program, please review the Summer Withdrawal and Refund Policy here.

 Resources for Accepted Students